Doughnuts will have their day.

 According to Amy Fisher, who leads the Square One team, the event will feature how each presenter succeeded in the doughnut-making business and how entrepreneurs can “learn the winning recipe for turning doughnuts to dollars.”
 The event will include samples from each of the featured doughnut locations.

-The scheduled panelists are Andrew Cameron, owner of Donutology in the Westport neighborhood and seven Daylight Donuts locations, as well as Kate McNeil, the owner of the new Duck Donuts in Leawood.
+The scheduled panelists are Andrew Cameron, owner of Donutology in the Westport neighborhood and six Daylight Donuts locations, as well as Katie McNeil, the owner of the new Duck Donuts in Leawood.
 Duck Donuts is a national chain with more than 65 franchise locations in 23 states.

 Jill Silva, former food editor at The Kansas City Star and a 2004 James Beard award winner, will moderate the panel.